 Felix Mormann participated in the Sabin Colloquium on Innovative Environmental Law Scholarship at Columbia Law School.
 The colloquium brought together a small group of scholars from around the country whose work had been selected for presentation before a panel of distinguished senior environmental law scholars.
 Professor Mormann presented current work that explores the role of state clean energy policy in federal and international context.
 Professor Mormann's scholarship investigates the regulatory and policy challenges along the path to an environmentally and economically sustainable energy future.
 He teaches in the areas of contracts, environmental law and energy law.Professor

-James Nickel presented a paper, "The Indeterminacy of Human Rights—Is it a Bad Thing?," at a conference at the University of San Diego Law School.
-The conference topic was "The Status of International Law and International Human Rights."
-Professor Nickel holds a joint appointment in the Philosophy Department and the Law School.
+James Nickel recently participated in a conference, "Rethinking Human Rights," at Kings College in London.
+His presentation was titled, "Indivisibility and Linkage Arguments."
+He also lectured at the University of Utrecht Law School in the Netherlands.
+His topic was "Realization as the General Guiding Aim of Human Rights Practice."
+James W. Nickel holds a joint appointment in the Philosophy Department and the Law School.
 He teaches and writes in human rights law and theory, political philosophy, philosophy of law, and constitutional law.Professor

 Professor Sarah A. Mourer's book, Working in Innocence Programs: Everything You Always Wanted To Know About Innocence Work But Were Afraid To Ask is a step by step guide through an innocence program.